 Comfort & Mobility

-This pant was one of the highest rated models for Comfort and Mobility in our review - only our Top Pick for Comfort, the Mountain Hardwear Dynama, scored higher.
-The material is soft and comfortable to wear all day, and the pants sit at mid-waist for a comfortable fit.
-At 12 ounces in the tested size, they are a little heavier than the Marmot Lobo's (9 ounces), but don't feel nearly as heavy on as the beefier Kuhl Splash Roll Up Pant (13 ounces).
+This pant is one of the highest rated models for Comfort and Mobility in our review - only our Top Pick for Comfort, the Mountain Hardwear Dynama, and The North Face Aphrodite 2.0, scored higher.
+The Halle's material is soft and a little stretchy, and the pants sit at the mid-waist for a comfortable fit.
+At 12 ounces in the tested size, they are a little heavier than the Marmot Lobo's (9 ounces) but don't feel nearly as heavy on as the beefier Kuhl Splash Roll Up Pant (13 ounces).

-The material stretches out a bit over the course of a day, but the internal drawstring lets you adjust the waist without having to wear a belt (which is key if you are wearing a backpack hip belt or climbing harness, and you don't want an additional piece of material in that area).
+The material stretches out a bit throughout the day, but the internal drawstring lets you adjust the waist without having to wear a belt (which is crucial if you are wearing a backpack hip belt or climbing harness, and you don't want an additional piece of material in that area).

 As for mobility, these pants are not at all restrictive and move in stride while hiking, climbing, or just walking out to check the mail.
-They don't have a gusseted groin, but the design of the pants is such that we've never thrown a heel hook up or a high step and felt like we couldn't do the move because of the pant — we have plenty of other excuses for that!
+They don't have a gusseted groin, but the design of the pants is such that we've never thrown a heel hook up or a high step and felt like we couldn't make the move because of the pant — we have plenty of other excuses for that!
 The straight leg design and articulated knees keep the pants comfortably flexible around the entire knee.
-While some pants may build up tightness behind the knee, the Halles allow for full joint motion without any tightness.
+While some pants may feel tight behind the knee, the Halles allow for full motion without any restriction.

-These are not the most versatile pants of the different models that we tested (the convertible zip-off pants all took top marks for this category), but they can be used for a variety of applications.
+These are not the most versatile pants of the different models that we tested (the convertible zip-off pants all took top marks for this category), but they are good for a variety of applications.